Badhma Valaiyapathi, Barbara Gower and Ambika P. Ashraf* Pages 220 - 229 ( 10 )

 Methods and Results: This is a comprehensive review of the literature on this topic.
 Type 2 DM in childhood is viewed as a continuum of insulin resistance (IR) which is determined by an underlying genetic predisposition, intrauterine environment, excessive food consumption, continued rapid weight gain, and poor lifestyle.
 Besides IR, this is compounded by multiple metabolic defects including β-cell dysfunction and inadequate insulin secretion, α-cell dysfunction, hyperglucagonemia and increased hepatic glucose production, lipotoxicity, inflammation, deficiencies in incretin production and action, and increased renal glucose reabsorption.
 The confluence of genetic and environmental factors underscores the complexity in disease progression.

 Conclusion: A consistent single risk factor for type 2 DM is obesity and related IR and therefore it is essential to curtail the progression of obesity.
 It is important to investigate the role of stringent dietary and nutritional approaches, medications that enhance β-cell function and insulin sensitivity.

 Type 2 diabetes, obesity, insulin resistance, insulin secretion, hyperglycemia, hyperglucagonemia, incretin.

-Department of Epidemiology, School of Public Health, The University of Alabama at Birmingham, Department of Nutrition Sciences, The University of Alabama at Birmingham, Department of Pediatrics/Division of Pediatric Endocrinology and Metabolism, The University of Alabama at Birmingham, Birmingham, AL
+Department of Epidemiology, School of Public Health, The University of Alabama at Birmingham, Birmingham, AL, Department of Nutrition Sciences, The University of Alabama at Birmingham, Birmingham, AL, Department of Pediatrics/Division of Pediatric Endocrinology and Metabolism, The University of Alabama at Birmingham, Birmingham, AL